-This Bacon Stuffing is the perfect side dish and will quickly become a Thanksgiving tradition!
+This Thanksgiving Stuffing with Bacon is the perfect side dish and will quickly become a Thanksgiving tradition!
 The secret is frying the bacon first so you can cook the veggies in the bacon grease.

 Is Bacon Good in Stuffing?